Knowledge Base

 Set up your import files

 Format your import data correctly on your computer to prevent any errors when importing objects to HubSpot.
-Once you've set them up, learn how to import these files.
+Once you've set them up, learn how to .

 Requirements for all import files